-Section 3.4 How can you get a long-term supply of drugs?
+Section 2.4 How can you get a long-term supply of drugs?

 When you get a long-term supply of drugs, your cost sharing may be lower.
-The plan offers two ways to get a long-term supply of mail service drugs on our plan's Drug List.
-(Mail service drugs are drugs that you take on a regular basis, for a chronic or long-term medical condition.)
+The plan offers two ways to get a long-term supply of "maintenance" drugs on our plan's Drug List.
+(Maintenance drugs are drugs that you take on a regular basis, for a chronic or long-term medical condition.)

-- 1. Some retail pharmacies in our network allow you to get a long-term supply of mail service drugs.
-Some of these retail pharmacies ("Preferred" pharmacies) may agree to accept the mail service cost-sharing amount for a long-term supply of mail service drugs.
-Other retail pharmacies may not agree to accept the mail service cost-sharing amounts for a long-term supply of mail service drugs.
+- 1. Some retail pharmacies in our network allow you to get a long-term supply of maintenance drugs.
+Some of these retail pharmacies ("preferred" pharmacies) agree to accept the mail service cost-sharing amount for a long-term supply of maintenance drugs.
+Other retail pharmacies may not agree to accept the mail service cost-sharing amounts for a long-term supply of maintenance drugs.
 In this case you will be responsible for the difference in price.
-Your Pharmacy Directory tells you which pharmacies in our network can give you a long-term supply of mail service drugs.
-You can also call Member Services for more information. - 2.
+Your Pharmacy Directory tells you which pharmacies in our network can give you a long-term supply of maintenance drugs.
+You can also call Member Services for more information (phone numbers are printed on the back cover of this booklet). - 2.
 For certain kinds of drugs, you can use the plan's network mail service pharmacy.
-The drugs that are not available through the plan's mail service pharmacy are marked with the symbol † in our Drug List.
+The drugs that are not available through our plan's mail service pharmacy are marked with the symbol † in our Drug List.
 Our plan's mail service pharmacy requires you to order at least a 60-day supply of the drug and no more than a 90-day supply.
-See Section 3.3 for more information about using our mail-order services.
+See Section 2.3 for more information about using our mail service pharmacy.

-Section 3.5 When can you use a pharmacy that is not in the plan's network?
+Section 2.5 When can you use a pharmacy that is not in the plan's network?